1853–1854 Preston strike: Background

 in 1854, Preston was a hub for cotton manufacturing, employing an estimated 17,000 workers.
 The economy of the United Kingdom had recently been in recession, leading some mills to close or dramatically reduce production, impacting Preston weavers.
 Later policy changes in the UK promoted an increase in trade, which helped to stabilize the economic conditions of the country.

 From 1852 to 1853, there was a high level of discontent among English workers concerning wages.
 This discontentment spread to many industries, leading to workers striking for higher wages.
 Among them were agricultural workers, whose strike actions grew more common, particularly near manufacturing towns.

 There was a strong sense of solidarity between the weavers of Preston, manifesting in weavers working together to resist disciplinary action against their colleagues.
 Henry Ashworth, an English cotton manufacturer, argued that for masters, the Preston strike was ultimately about the right of capital owners to dictate work conditions.

 Preston weavers alleged that workers in Blackburn, Lancashire earned wages 10% higher than them.
 A 10% reduction in wages had previously occurred in 1847 when trade in the region suffered, and workers argued that recent economic improvements entitled them to a return to pre-1847 wages.
 Edward Swinglehurst, a Preston labour leader, was quoted at the second public meeting of the association of Preston weavers, saying: The war-cry had gone the round of the manufacturing districts, and now it was come to the citadel of corruption, Preston, which had the finger of scorn pointed at it, as being the subject of the lowest rate of wages, and being the last to assert its right to the ten per cent advance.

 In addition to a 10% raise in wages, Preston weavers sought an equalization of wages, such that workers at any factory working the same job may receive the same wage.

 On August 22, 1853, Preston spinners and mule minders met at Temperance Hall to discuss the prospect of a strike if the factory owners refused their demands, to which they agreed unanimously.
 Around the end of August, the Masters' Association of factory owners in Preston met to discuss the demands of the workers and decided they would resist them.
 Ultimately, the Preston weavers decided to go on strike.

+The specific economic demands of the Preston strike were motivated by the failure of the Chartist movement to provoke revolutionary change after the 1842 general strike was crushed.
+George Cowell, a Preston weaver and labour leader, said that despite his support of Chartism, he was not prepared to incorporate the movement into the Preston strike out of concern that it would detract from their more specific economic demands.